Dogs Unknown

 Description

-Comfortably Numb starts as a gradual (and technical) 8 mile climb with a few bursts of flowy downhill spread in.
+Comfortably Numb starts as a gradual (and technical) eight-mile climb.

-At about three miles you'll exit onto a logging road.
+At about three miles, you'll exit onto a logging road.
 Climb up doubletrack trail.
-Ascend the road trail a quarter mile and you'll see the trail singletrack continue on your right. right over a small creek.
+Ascend the road trail a quarter mile and you'll see the trail singletrack continue on your right.
+Right over a small creek.
+There are several other spots along this trail that will allow you to bail and continue downhill back to your start point.

 History & Background